Introduction

 What does cloud platform bifurcation mean for enterprise reliability and governance for digital sovereignty China?

 Cloud bifurcation means a vendor maintains two structurally separate operating models for the same product: a global version and a localized version.
 For enterprise teams, this creates parity gaps in features, compliance attestations, security controls, and support coverage.
 It also introduces circular failure risk where a service withdrawal by either the global vendor or the regional partner cannot be resolved without both parties acting.
-The analysis in this article is grounded in documented operating structures from Microsoft, Salesforce, and Unity, mapped to OS-level circular-wait theory in the companion article on deadlock and resource contention , , .
+The analysis in this article is grounded in documented operating structures from Microsoft, Salesforce, and Unity, mapped to OS-level circular-wait theory in deadlock and resource contention , , .

 Does localization inherently reduce service quality, or expose architecture gaps for digital sovereignty China?